About bank feeds

 If you disconnected a bank account and want to reconnect it, follow the steps above for disconnecting.
 When you reconnect the account, you can choose the previously connected bank from the Existing bank list, or select a different bank.

 Sage Bank Feeds is made possible by Yodlee, a certified Payment Cards Industry (PCI) Level 1 Service Provider and a certified EU Privacy Safe Harbor.
 Yodlee creates the connection between Accounting and your bank account.
-When creating a new bank feed connection, your online banking credentials are stored in Yodlee, never in Accounting (or Accounting Start).
+When creating a new bank feed connection, your online banking credentials are stored in Yodlee, never in Accounting (or Accounting ).
 For more information, see Yodlee Security.

 Banks have different rules regarding the use of third-party aggregation services such as Yodlee Inc. You should review the agreements you have with your bank to make an informed decision on whether bank feeds using Yodlee is right for you.